 For Your Heart, Eat Fish Or Take Pills?
-A Dose Of This Drug Equals 8 Salmon Servings
+Now There's A Drug Equal To 8 Salmon Servings

 "The panel felt very strongly that this fish oil product [Vascepa], taken in addition to statins, reduced cardiovascular disease," says Peter Wilson, a professor of medicine at Emory University, who was on the FDA advisory panel.

-Wilson does not have any financial ties to the drugmaker.
+(Wilson does not have any financial ties to the drugmaker.)

 Statin medications work well to reduce LDL cholesterol, the so-called bad cholesterol.
 Statins can also help to reduce triglycerides to some extent.
 But adding fish oil can have an added benefit of further reducing triglycerides — which can help lower the risk of heart disease.

+"The trial showed convincing evidence for reduction of heart attack, stroke and and cardiac-related death, approximately a 25% reduction," Wilson says.
+The results were published in the New England Journal of Medicine.

-When it comes to over-the-counter fish oil supplements, which are widely available at grocery stores and drug stores, there's mixed evidence of effectiveness.
+When it comes to over-the-counter fish oil supplements, which are widely available at grocery stores and drugstores, there's mixed evidence of effectiveness.

 "Some studies show benefit, some not," explains Dariush Mozaffarian, a cardiologist who is dean of the Friedman School of Nutrition Science and Policy at Tufts University.
 He says almost all the studies have tested relatively low doses, such as 1 gram a day.